A NSW Government website

 Local councils manage estuaries within their area unless the estuary is attached to a marine park.

-Shoalhaven City Council manage this estuary.
+Shoalhaven City Council manages this estuary.